openaustralia/theyvoteforyou/app/views/home/_about.md

 ### <a name='contribute'></a>You can help

 Make this project better for everyone by [summarising divisions](/help/research) and [maintaining and discussing policies](/policies).
-You can also [make a tax deductible donation](https://www.oaf.org.au/donate/) to the OpenAustralia&nbsp;Foundation to support us in creating and maintaining projects like this.
+You can also [make a donation](https://www.oaf.org.au/donate/) to the OpenAustralia&nbsp;Foundation to support us in creating and maintaining projects like this.

 <%= inline_project_name %> is an Open Source project.
 That means that a whole community of people add to and help maintain and improve this website in their own big and small ways.
 The project is hosted on [GitHub](https://github.com/openaustralia/theyvoteforyou), where you can find out how to contribute yourself.